Script Viewing 2026

 - Cornelia Pokalyuk (University of Lübeck)

-- Etienne Rajon (University of Lyon 1)
+- Etienne Rajon (Claude Bernard University Lyon 1)

 - Shovon Roy (University of Reading)

-- Emmanuel Schertzer (Univ.
-Vienna)
+- Emmanuel Schertzer (University of Vienna)